Seattle Guitar Lessons In The Comfort Of Your Home

 Will my fingers hurt when I play the guitar?

-Sore fingers when first learning guitar is completely normal.
-Don’t worry; as you practice more, muscle strength in your forearm and calluses on your fingers will develop.
+Sore fingers when first learning guitar are completely normal.
+Don’t worry.
+As you practice more, muscle strength in your forearm and calluses on your fingers will develop.
 The pain will go away pretty quickly in time.
 If necessary, there are some ways to lessen the pain when practicing such as using lighter strings.
 Ask your guitar teacher about this if you’re dealing with pain!

 How much time should I spend practicing the guitar?